Chefs Notes

 Pesto Recipe

 In this chicken parmesan recipe the pesto plays double duty.
-First of all, as you will see, it gets mixed with butter to make a Pesto Butter to put on the bread (also great with mussels, fish or to finish a steak).
+First, it gets mixed with butter to make a Pesto Butter to put on the bread (also great with mussels, fish or to finish a steak).
 Secondly, it gets added to the marinara sauce for a little extra pop of flavour.
 Fantastic!

 Pesto Sauce